JoKerDii/DS-FAS/docs/notes/questions2.md

 * **What are the SGD optimizers?**

+  An optimizer is a function or an algorithm that modifies the attributes of the neural network, such as weights and learning rate.
+Thus, it helps in reducing the overall loss and improve the accuracy.

   There are three variations in the term of SGD: $W_i = W_i - \eta({\partial L_i \over \partial W_i})$

   1. Adapt the gradient components ${\partial L_i \over \partial W_i}$